johnnygill/jackanory/blogs/2014/05/11/letter_to_gazette.rst

 with poor resources.
 The world is changing faster than curriculae can hope to change.
 Schools and colleges cannot do it alone.

-We say Bermudans helping each other and others daily.
+We see Bermudans helping each other and others daily.
 It is central to way many people live here.

 Bermuda also has many very talented and dedicated people here, more